 Gabriela de Queiroz is a data and AI developer advocate at IBM CODAIT.
 She is the founder of R-Ladies (Global), a worldwide organization for promoting diversity in the R community with more than 100 chapters in 35+ countries, and runs the R-Ladies San Francisco chapter; she also serves on the ISC committee with the R Consortium.
 Gabriela has worked at several startups, where she built teams, developed statistical models, and employed a variety of techniques to derive insights and drive data-centric decisions.

-Augustina Ragwitz is an anthropologist, software hacker, and open source advocate with a plethora of computer industry experience in a wide range of roles, from highly technical (software engineer, DevOps) to highly human (customer support, technical writing).
-Augustina spends her time analyzing open source communities and discovering AI use in unexpected places.
+Augustina Ragwitz is an open AI advocate for computational anthropology and anthropology of computation at IBM.
+An anthropologist, software hacker, and open source advocate, Augustina has a plethora of computer industry experience in a wide range of roles from highly technical (software engineer, DevOps) to highly human (customer support, technical writing).
+She spends her time analyzing open source communities and discovering AI use in unexpected places.

 ©2018, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org